xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 useMemo(() => { funcRef.current = props.func }, [props.func])
 const funcFixed = useCallback(() => (...args) => funcRef.current(...args), [])
 ```
-To boil down the React way of thinking:
 - A ref to hold the latest version of `props.func`
 - A `useMemo` to update the ref as `props.func` changes
 - Finally a `useCallback` with an empty dependencies array